aramder/aramder.github.io/about.md

 ### Hello!
 I'm Aram Dergevorkian

-I'm a contractor with <a href="https://www.columbususa.com/" target="_blank">Columbus Technologies</a> working at the <a href="https://www.jpl.nasa.gov/" target="_blank">Jet Propulsion Laboratory</a>.
+I'm an Electronics Engineer at the <a href="https://www.jpl.nasa.gov/" target="_blank">Jet Propulsion Laboratory</a>.

-For the last 6 years I've been an intern, and recently a contractor, at the Jet Propulsion Laboratory, first working in the Microwave Remote Sensing Instruments group, and now with the PREFIRE (<a href="https://science.jpl.nasa.gov/projects/PREFIRE/" target="_blank">Polar Radiant Energy in the Far-InfraRed Experiment</a>) CubeSat electronics team.
+From 2016 to 2021, I had been an intern and contractor at the Jet Propulsion Laboratory, first working in the Microwave Remote Sensing Instruments group, and the PREFIRE (<a href="https://science.jpl.nasa.gov/projects/PREFIRE/" target="_blank">Polar Radiant Energy in the Far-InfraRed Experiment</a>) CubeSat instrument electronics team.
 I've mainly worked on low power instrument controllers for CubeSats/SmallSats utilizing FPGAs, softcore processors, and radhard ARMs.

 Though not a UCLA student, I spent a summer, in addition to time part time during the schoolyear, working on UCLA’s ELFIN (<a href="https://elfin.igpp.ucla.edu/" target="_blank">Electron Loses and Fields Investigation</a>) CubeSat.
 As part of the communications subsystem team, I tested the spacecraft’s prototype and flight radios, performed antenna testing in the field, and aided in tests between spacecraft models and UCLA’s ground station.